quadrismegistus/llp/README.md

 # llp

-Literary Language Processing (LLP) for the Stanford Literary LAB.
+Literary Language Processing (LLP) for the Stanford Literary Lab.
 Corpora, models, and tools for the digital humanities.
 Written in Python.

 ## Load corpora in a few lines